falcon-autotuning/falcon-instrument-hub/README.md

   device(see next section)
 - wiremap: a path to a yaml file containing the wiremap for the device(see next section)

+### Packages

+All of the packages need to import `falcon-autotuning/instrument-templates` and follow the guidelines there for creating instrument driver packages.
+If you have multiple packages, simply list them comma separated `--packages pkg1,pkg2,pkg3`

 ### Device configuration

 Right now this configuration file can only be used to configure 1D array style quantum dot devices with a parallel set of charge sensors across the central screening gate.

-A ScreeningGate is a large gate that is used to isolate the region of the device from the bulk.
+A screening gate is a large gate that is used to isolate the region of the device from the bulk.
-A PlungerGate is a gate that is used to control the potential of the quantum dots.
+A plunger gate is a gate that is used to control the potential of the quantum dots.
-A BarrierGate is a gate that is used to control the potential of the barrier between quantum dots.
+A barrier gate is a gate that is used to control the potential of the barrier between quantum dots.
-A ReservoirGate is a large gate that is used to deliver the electrons to the quantum dots.
+A reservoir gate is a large gate that is used to deliver the electrons to the quantum dots.

 There are two regions in the configuration file.
 Combined together, they represent